 There may be a view historically that fostering and children in care teams are the places that people go towards the end of their careers.
 But nothing could be further from the truth for social workers Emma-Jane and Macala.
-Both Emma-Jane and Macala joined the Lincolnshire County Council teams as newly qualified social workers four and three years ago respectively, and haven’t looked back since.
+They joined the Lincolnshire County Council teams as newly qualified social workers four and three years ago respectively, and haven’t looked back since.

 “When people think of fostering, they may see it as a place to go to wind down,” says Emma-Jane, a supervising social worker in the fostering recruitment team.
 “But that is not my experience.
 There are lots of opportunities to be creative, no two days are the same, and I get to support carers in making transformative changes to children’s lives.”

-Lincolnshire has a high percentage of children placed with Lincolnshire foster carers and knows that supporting local children is a strong motivator for foster carers.
+Lincolnshire has a high percentage of children placed with its own foster carers, for whom supporting local children is a strong motivator.
 Unlike other authorities that have front-end childcare teams that conduct both short and long-term care work, Lincolnshire has separated theirs out.
 “This allows us to focus on the outcomes of that work,” says Deborah Crawford, head of service in Lincolnshire, who has been a social worker in the county for 28 years and has a broad range of experience across children’s care teams.

 Diversity of experience

 “One of the aims of these teams [foster care and children in care teams] is to offer diversity of experience for social workers with the aim that, over subsequent years, they are able to learn, develop, and feel stimulated by their environments.
 Personally, that is why I have stayed in Lincolnshire, it has given me the opportunity to do that.”

 Emma-Jane graduated from Lincoln University five years ago and secured a final placement in the fostering team.